haiwera-silk-cd/magento-devdocs/guides/v2.0/get-started/gs-web-api-request.md

 redirect_from: /guides/v1.0/get-started/gs-web-api-request.html
 ---

-To configure a web API, developers define some of the elements of each API call in the `<module root dir>/vendor/<vendor-name>/<module-name>/etc/webapi.xml` file, where `<vendor-name>` is your vendor name (for example, `magento`) and `<module-name>` is your module name (which exactly matches its definition in `composer.json`).
-For example, the web API for the Customer service is defined in the `<your Magento install dir>/vendor/magento/module-customer/etc/webapi.xml` configuration file.
+To configure a web API, developers define some of the elements of each API call in the `<module root dir>/vendor/<vendor-name>/<module-name>/etc/webapi.xml` file, where `<vendor-name>` is your vendor name (for example, `magento`) and `<module-name>` is your module name (which exactly matches its definition in `composer.json`). 例如， the web API for the Customer service is defined in the `<your Magento install dir>/vendor/magento/module-customer/etc/webapi.xml` configuration file.
 Service data interfaces and builders define the required and optional parameters and the return values for the {% glossarytooltip 786086f2-622b-4007-97fe-2c19e5283035 %}API{% endglossarytooltip %} calls.

 ## 概述 {#request-overview}